bcgov/bcmaps/README.md

 -   `hydrozones`: Hydrologic Zone Boundaries of British Columbia.

--   `wsc_drainages`: Water Survey of Canada Sub-Sub-Drainage Areas
+-   `wsc_drainages`: Water Survey of Canada Sub-Sub-Drainage Areas.

 To load any of them, simply type `data(layer_name)`, where `layer_name` is the name of the layer of interest.
 Then you can use the data as you would any `sp` object.